Mastering sales negotiation: strategies for success

 • Rephrasing.
 Repeat what a customer says back to them in your own words to ensure you’ve understood them completely.

 • Asking open-ended questions.
 This avoids yes/no answers (which helps you gather more information and insights).
+Ask questions like “What would you need to see to move forward today?” and “What’s the internal approval process like?” that get the prospect talking about themselves.

 • Embracing silence.
 By pausing instead of jumping to respond, you give the customer time to reflect on their own words and maybe even add even more intel that you can use to close a sale.

-3. Set clear objectives:
+3. Set clear objectives.

 Negotiation is about crafting a win-win solution.
 Consider the end goal.
 What does a successful outcome look like?
 This will help you set your objectives, whether for a follow-up or to close the sale.
 The bottom line is to know what you want before engaging with your client.